 - Evaluate and score quotations and record all quotations received on a Bid Summary form.

-- Informing Bidders - When the evaluation of the offers received has been completed and an award decision has been made, an award letter (see Award letter template for both Standard & Formal ITQs, use where appropriate) should be emailed to the selected supplier and "with regret" letters sent to the unsuccessful bidders.
+- Informing Bidders - When the evaluation of the offers received has been completed and an award decision has been made, an award letter (see Award letter template for Formal ITQs and Email template for Standard, use where appropriate) should be emailed to the selected supplier and "with regret" letters sent to the unsuccessful bidders.
 (See Formal ITQ regret letter template).

 - Create a requisition on the Finance system and complete Message Field advising relevant quotes obtained.